Norman Black

-Norman Augustus Black (born November 12, 1957) is the current Consultant to the San Beda University Red Lions Basketball team playing in the NCAA Philippines.
-He is a former professional basketball player who played in the CBA, NBA, and PBA.
-He's the former head coach for the Meralco Bolts.
+Norman Augustus Black (born November 12, 1957) is an American-Philippine professional basketball coach and former player.
+He serves as a team consultant for the Meralco Bolts of the Philippine Basketball Association (PBA) and the San Beda Red Lions of the NCAA Philippines.

-He has since settled in the Philippines.
-He is also a former head coach of the San Miguel Beermen, Mobiline Phone Pals, Pop Cola 800s, Sta.
-Lucia Realtors and Talk 'N Text Tropang Texters.
-He has also coached the Ateneo Blue Eagles in the UAAP.
-During his playing career, his moniker was Mr. 100%.
+He played in the CBA and the NBA before moving to the PBA, where his exceptional performance and work ethic earned him the moniker "Mr. 100%".
+Black eventually settled in the Philippines and transitioned into a highly successful coaching career.
+He is the former head coach of the Meralco Bolts, San Miguel Beermen, Mobiline Phone Pals, Pop Cola 800s, Sta.
+Lucia Realtors, and Talk 'N Text Tropang Texters in the PBA, as well as the Ateneo Blue Eagles in the UAAP.

 Career

-High school, college, NBA and CBA career
+High school, college, NBA, and CBA career

-Black played high school basketball for the Cardinal Gibbons School in Baltimore where he graduated in 1975.
-He then played for Saint Joseph's College in Pennsylvania from 1975 to 1979, averaging 17 points per game in his playing career.
-Black later played in Continental Basketball Association from 1979 to 1982 for the Lancaster Red Roses and the Philadelphia Kings.
-He also played for the Detroit Pistons in the National Basketball Association, but played only three games in the 1980–81 season, averaging 2.7 points per game.
+Black played high school basketball for the Cardinal Gibbons School in Baltimore, graduating in 1975.
+He played college basketball for Saint Joseph's University in Pennsylvania from 1975 to 1979, where he averaged 17 points per game over his collegiate career.

+He was selected by the Lancaster Red Roses in the 1979 Continental Basketball Association (CBA) draft and played in the league until 1982, also spending time with the Philadelphia Kings.
+During this period, he briefly made it to the National Basketball Association (NBA), signing with the Detroit Pistons.
+He appeared in three games during the 1980–81 NBA season, averaging 2.7 points per game.